 - 5.2.19 National planning policy acknowledges that small and medium sized sites can make an important contribution to meeting the housing requirement of an area and are often built-out relatively quickly.
 The masterplan has therefore identified pockets of land within the allocation as SME builder parcels.
 Calderdale Council recognises that local SME builders can deliver many social and economic value outcomes. - 5.2.20 Applications for residential development on SME parcels must be delivered in accordance with Local Plan policy and the masterplan and design code SPD.
-Should the plots not come forward for development by an SME (as defined by the Government's Small to Medium Sized Enterprise (SME) action plan - published 27 January 2022), before completion of the last phase of the allocation, the Council will support applications by alternative applicants.
+Should the plots not come forward for development by an SME (as defined by the Government's "Small to Medium Sized Enterprise (SME) action plan" published 27 January 2022 and updated 2 May 2023), before completion of the last phase of the allocation, the Council will support applications by alternative applicants. - An SME is any organisation that has fewer than 250 employees and a turnover of less than €50 million or a balance sheet total less than €43 million.